pe7er/docker-images/README.md

 Action to be passed to TUF:
 ```

-Each option is explained bellow.
+Each option is explained below.

 ### 1 prepare-release